axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 - Notes:
     - We use `create` method to deploy, because AxelarTransceiver deployer will be used to initialize the contract
-    - `--artifactPath` is required for AxelarTransceiver deployment and should point to example-wormhole-axelar-wsteth/out/
     - The `gmpManager` address is automatically read from the chain config (`AxelarTransceiver.gmpManager`)
     - Library Linking: Pre-linked artifacts are generated and required libraries are already linked